muni-corn/chicky-chicky/biomes.md

 ## Tables

-Biomes are determined by a three-dimensional random function of base elevation, temperature, and humidity.
+Biomes are determined by a three separate random functions of base elevation, temperature, and humidity.

 ### Negative base elevation

 All elevations below 0 are oceans.
+If temperature is low enough, oceans may be ice flats.

 ### Shores (very low elevation)